 This policy will undergo an annual review in collaboration with staff, parents, and pupils to ensure its continued relevance, responsiveness to evolving needs, and compliance with statutory and regulatory requirements.

-The policy will be accessible via the school website and can also be provided in printed format upon request.
+The policy will be accessible via Heckington House School website and can also be provided in printed format upon request.

 9. Equality Statement